Hodgkin Lymphoma (HL)

 - Hematologists and oncologists are specialists who treat people who have Hodgkin lymphoma or other types of blood cancer.

-- Treatment includes radiation, chemotherapy or both, depending on individual patient factors.
+- Treatment for Hodgkin lymphoma includes chemotherapy and/or radiation, depending on individual patient factors.

 What You Should Do

 - Talk with your doctor about your diagnostic tests and what the results mean.

 - Be sure you know your Hodgkin lymphoma subtype - different subtypes have different treatments.

 How Does Hodgkin Lymphoma Develop?

-Hodgkin lymphoma starts when an abnormal change to a white cell (called a lymphocyte) causes it to become a lymphoma cell that, if untreated, results in the uncontrolled growth of cancerous lymphocytes.
+Hodgkin lymphoma starts when an abnormal change to the DNA of a white blood cell (called a lymphocyte) causes it to become a lymphoma cell that, if untreated, results in the uncontrolled growth of cancerous lymphocytes.

 - Lymphoma cells grow and form masses, usually in the lymph nodes, located throughout our bodies in the lymphatic system.